aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/addlayers/_index.md

 ---
-title: Add Layers
+title: Add Layers To PDF File
-linktitle: Add Layers
+linktitle: Add Layers To PDF File
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to add layers to PDF files using Aspose.PDF for .NET.
 Step-by-step guide with code tutorials for creating and saving layered PDFs.
 type: docs
 weight: 20
 url: /net/programming-with-document/addlayers/
 ---

-To add layers to a PDF file, we will utilize Aspose.PDF for .NET.
+To add layers to PDF file, we will utilize Aspose.PDF for .NET.
 This library allows us to work with PDF files in .NET applications effectively.
 Follow the step-by-step instructions below to add layers using Aspose.PDF for .NET.

 ## Step 1: Create a New PDF Document